 Early conciliation is not part of the tribunal process.
 In order to stem the flow of applications going to tribunal hearings, we could look at how the civil or family courts deal with tribunal hearings.
 In the civil courts, any party not prepared to try alternative dispute resolution can be penalised, and in the family court parties must, in most cases, attend a mediation information and assessment meeting (MIAM) before starting proceedings.

 If mediation is not pursued, or does not work, a further opportunity to reach an early settlement is built into the family court process, namely at the financial dispute resolution hearing.
 This is a Judge-led conciliation appointment and there are also conciliation appointments with Cafcass before the start of Children Act cases.
 It could be that employment law should follow the model of family law.

 With employment tribunals full to bursting, it could be that employment disputes are more likely to be dealt with in settlement agreements containing controversial non-disclosure agreements.

 How we can help

-If you are facing an employment tribunal or are simply weighing up your options, our employment solicitors can provide you with practical, common-sense legal advice.
+If you are facing an employment tribunal or are simply weighing up your options, our employment solicitors can help.
+Our expert lawyers in Bristol and South Gloucestershire can provide you with practical, common-sense legal advice.